crelies/ArgumentParserKit/README.md

 [![Platform](https://img.shields.io/badge/platform-macOS-lightgrey.svg?longCache=true&style=flat-square)](https://www.apple.com/de/macos)
 [![License](https://img.shields.io/badge/license-Apache%20License%20v2.0-lightgrey.svg?longCache=true&style=flat-square)](https://en.wikipedia.org/wiki/Apache_License)

+I think the ArgumentParser Apple hides inside their Swift Package Manager deserves more.
+That's why I extracted the relevant source code into a Pod to make it available to a larger audience.
+The ArgumentParser offers a type-safe and easy way to parse arguments given via the command line to your program.
+Keep in mind that Apple itself makes clear that you use this private and maybe unstable API at your own risk.

 The `ArgumentParser` has out of the box support for the `--help` or `-h` argument.
 He prints out a beautiful overview of your command line tool usage.

 ```